d-lynch95/Portfolio-Project4/README.md

 - I faced issues when trying to include mixins to function based views.
 I fixed this by changing to class based views following the advice of a youtube tutorial.

+- I was having issues with the formatting of some of the database fields once they had been formatted using summertime as the html tags were still showing.
+I changed this using {x.name|safe}

+- When creating the URLS I had both functions and class based views pointing to the same URL's.
+This was causing issues with loading the page.
+Once this was corrected the issue resolved itself.

+- I was having issues getting the database information to print to the desired webpage.
+This was due to using the incorrect naming convention on the for loop.
+Once I corrected the name to object_loop the page loaded correctly.

 ### User Testing